bgibson72/my-startup-page/README.md

 const linkCategories = ['Google', 'Development', 'Media', 'Social'];
 ```

+☝️ Make sure to put the ttf/otf file in the same directory as the index.html file of the Startup Page.

 ### Weather Setup (Optional)

 1. Get a free API key from [OpenWeatherMap](https://openweathermap.org/api)